 Get Your LicenseThe Wichita Amateur Radio Club is pleased to offer license test sessions through the Laurel VEC at NO COST to you.
 That's right, FREE test sessions!
-Since 1984, when the VEC program started, Laruel VEC has not charged for license testing--and we are proud to have a Volunteer Examiner Team affiliated with them.
+Since 1984, when the VEC program started, Laurel VEC has not charged for license testing, and we are proud to have a Volunteer Examiner Team affiliated with them.

 Do you think Amateur Radio is too expensive and you can't afford it?
 Ham radio can be as cheap or expensive as you want.
 You can buy a starter handheld radio online for around $30-40.
-Even seasoned Hams buy cheap handheld radios...they make great backup radios--besides, would you rather drop and break a $40 radio or a $400?
+Even seasoned Hams buy cheap handheld radios... they make great backup radios.

-Your amateur radio license is not difficult to get, and your license is for life.
-Once you get it, you never have to test or pay a fee again.
-The cost of the test is around $14-15 at other testing sites.
+Your amateur radio license is not difficult to get, and once you have it, you never have to test or pay a fee again to keep it.
 Your license will be valid for 10 years.
-Renewals are free and are for 10 years.
+Renewals are free and are good for 10 years.

 There are three license classes; Technician, General, and Extra.
 To pass the exam for Technician and General, you need to get 26 out of 35 questions correct.
 For the Extra class, you need to get 37 out of 50 questions correct.
-The difference between the classes is what frequencies you may transmit on, and the Extra class gets a shorter call-sign.
+The difference between the classes is what frequencies you may transmit on, and the Extra class can have a shorter call sign.

-When you attend a testing session, you may take more than one test.
+You may take more than one test at a single exam session.
 If you pass your Technician test, you may take the General test.
 If you pass the General test, you may take the Extra test.
-So, one testing can get you all the way through to your Extra class license.
+So, one session can get you all the way through to your Extra class license.
 Also the Laurel VEC program allows the testing team to submit your application electronically making it possible to get your license the next business day.

 Your first step is to obtain a Federal Registration Number (FRN) from the Federal Communications Commission.
 The FCC uses this number instead of your Social Security Number.
-You must obtain this number before testing to avoid delays getting your license (ticket, as Hams would say).
+You must obtain this number before testing, as we will not accept an SSN.
 It’s free and instant.
-Click here to go to their website.
+Click here to go to the FCC website.
 Complete the online form and print out your number.
-You must take this with you when you take your test.
-You do want to enter an e-mail address when registering so you will be notified the moment your license is processed.
+You must bring this with you when you take your test.
+You will want to enter an e-mail address when registering so you will be notified the moment your license is processed.

 The pool of test questions is published and openly available.
 There are no tricks or surprises, but you must study.
-Here are some very helpful no-nonsense study guides for all three license classes (some are free). http://www.kb6nu.com/tech-manual/ .
+Here are some very helpful no-nonsense study guides for all three license classes (some are free). http://www.kb6nu.com/tech-manual/.
 Study these and you will have no problem passing.
 When you think you are ready, try these practice exams.
 When you can consistently pass these with around a 90-95% score, you should have no problem with the real test (remember, the questions are exactly the same).
-There are many more and we recommend you use at least three and go thru them at lease two dozen times in order to see all the questions from the testing pool.
+There are many more and we recommend you use several and go through them at least a dozen times in order increase your odds of seeing all the questions from the testing pool.

 Visit our calendar to see when our testing sessions will be (normally the second Friday of even months at 6:00 pm).
-Click here to look up other testing session near you.
-Also, visit the Radio Shack in Derby to see when and where there will be a testing session.
+Find an exam session near you: ARRL Exam Search, Laurel VEC Exam Schedule, W5YI Exam Search, HamStudy.org's Session roster.
+You can also visit the Radio Shack in Derby to see when and where there will be a testing session.

 When you show up for testing, bring the following:

-- Photo identification, unexpired and not mutilated, such as driver’s license, military ID, or passport.
-Parents may show there ID for minors.
+- Current photo identification, such as driver’s license, military ID, school ID, or passport.
+(Parents may show their ID for minors.)

 - If currently licensed, bring a copy of your license.